biopragmatics/oquat/docs/invalids/prefix/pmc.md

-# ORCID
+# pmc: Pubmed Central

+This page summarize the different resources that reference `pmc` but use local unique identifiers that do not match the standard pattern of ^PMC\d+$.
+Of the 5 resources,
-The following 2 variants were found: ['PMC', 'PMCID']
+2 variants on the standard prefix were found: ['PMC', 'PMCID'].

-## `eco`
+## `eco`: Evidence ontology

-Identifiers for this prefix are given correctly in Evidence ontology.
+Identifiers for this prefix are given incorrectly correctly in `eco`.

 | external_xref   |   usages_count | usages                                                                                               |
 |-----------------|----------------|------------------------------------------------------------------------------------------------------|